Automattic/vip-design-system-bridge/README.md

 # VIP Design System Bridge Tool

 This is a script designed to take an export of a design system, and insert the tokens into the `theme.json` of a WordPress site.
-At the moment it only supports exports from Figma, using [this](https://www.figma.com/community/plugin/843461159747178978) plugin.
+At the moment it supports two types of sources - Figma and CSS.

-## Exporting Data from your Design System
+## Figma

+This is specifically exports made using using [this](https://www.figma.com/community/plugin/843461159747178978) plugin.

 Refer to [this WPVIP post](https://wpvip.com/2022/12/09/figma-to-wordpress/) for a tutorial on how to connect a design system in Figma with WordPress, using the Figma Tokens plugin.

-## Using the Script
+### Using the Script

 Once data has been exported from your design system, into either a folder or a single JSON token file the script is almost ready to be run.